You are probably like most people and want to control your money, rather than have it control you.

 This component of your money management system greatly assists your ability to live within your means.

-By allocating amounts to your operating account you are restricted to the funds in that account each month…
+By allocating amounts to your everyday account you are restricted to the funds in that account each month…

-…and you should not draw from other accounts if you run out of money in your operating account.
+…and you should not draw from other accounts if you run out of money in your everyday account.

-Now a particularly neat trick that I learned when using this system, especially if you are paid monthly from your job, is to transfer money to your operating account weekly.
+Now a particularly neat trick that I learned when using this system, especially if you are paid monthly from your job, is to transfer money to your everyday account weekly.

-That way, you are effectively setting it up so that you are paid weekly, and you only ever have to get through seven days before more money is added to your operating account.
+That way, you are effectively setting it up so that you are paid weekly, and you only ever have to get through seven days before more money is added to your everyday account.

 So if you get short toward the end of the week, you can make smart buying decisions, which will prevent you from overspending…